mmadden/grumber/README.md

 * applies coding standards using [jshint](http://www.jshint.com/)
 * watches source files for changes, rebuilds and activates LiveReload in browser
 * built-in web server for development (optional)

+I have decided to keep this boilerplate lean and without dependencies that your project may or may not require (e.g. module system, scaffolding tools, CSS framework, compiler, etc.), especially since any task you could imagine can be easily integrated later.
+Also take a look at [Ember App Kit](http://github.com/stefanpenner/ember-app-kit) if you need something more comprehensive.

 ## Getting Started